shubham-attri/Obsidian/JavaScript.md

 There is some native JS and there are API's.
 We can delegate backend code which we don't wanna show using API

-- [ ] Js is asynchronous in nature ie there is no parallelism .
+Js is asynchronous in nature ie there is no parallelism .

+There is a webAPI call if the thread waits for some response and makes the program wait, then the current thread run the former task in the call stack